 US Soccer has mandated the following rules as it relates to heading:

-For age groups with limited subsitutions: Any player suspected of suffering a head injury may be substituted for evalution without the substitution counting against the team's total number of a llowed substitutions during the game.
+For age groups with limited substitutions: Any player suspected of suffering a head injury may be substituted for evaluation without the substitution counting against the team's total number of allowed substitutions during the game.

-Sideline Soccer Solutions is goverened by the Pennslyvania Law.
-To review the conscusion and return to play laws in PA please CLICK HERE.
+Sideline Soccer Solutions is governed by the Pennslyvania Law.
+Please click below to review the concussion and return-to-play laws in PA.